joolstorrentecalo/gitlab-design/CONTRIBUTING.md

 We’ve been drawn to Figma because it aligns with our *everyone can contribute* mantra.
 Figma’s free version is full-featured (outside of what you may get from Team or Organization accounts), and you can use it on nearly any platform/device.
 File management and sharing is a breeze without the need for a repository.
 Commenting and sharing is seamless and does not require additional tools or paid accounts to participate.
 All of these capabilities make it easier for anyone to contribute.

+To familiarize yourself with how GitLab uses Figma, view the [**Figma for GitLab**](https://www.figma.com/proto/73OcYdBfOaK2xlChC3tbNX/GitLab-Figma?node-id=0%3A5&scaling=scale-down) deck, or continue reading below.

 ### Working with Projects in Figma

 1. Group files and assets under a design team, project, or common theme.